uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 4. Implement the abstract methods :code:`encode()` and :code:`build_object()`.
 5. Implement methods to import and export an encoder: :code:`get_additional_files()`, :code:`export_encoder()` and :code:`load_encoder()`, mostly relying on functionality already available in :py:obj:`~immuneML.encodings.DatasetEncoder.DatasetEncoder`.
 6. Add class documentation including: what the encoder does, what the arguments are and an example on how to use it from YAML specification.
+7. Add the new encoder class to the list of compatible encoders returned by the :code:`get_compatible_encoders()` method of the :ref:`MLMethod` of interest.

 An example of the implementation of :code:`NewKmerFrequencyEncoder` for the :py:obj:`~immuneML.data_model.dataset.RepertoireDataset.RepertoireDataset` is shown.